Report: Seahawks agree to terms with defensive end Dion Jordan

 The Seahawks earlier this year signed the No. 2 overall pick in the 2013 draft, left tackle Luke Joeckel.

 Now they have apparently added the No. 3 overall pick in that draft, defensive end Dion Jordan, who has agreed to terms to sign with the Seahawks, according to a report Tuesday morning from Tom Pelissero of USA Today.

-Jordan was waived by the Dolphins in March after a troubled career in Miami that included being suspended for all of the 2015 season for a third violation of the NFL’s substance abuse policy and then missing last season with a knee injury.
+Jordan hasn’t played in an NFL game since 2014 and was waived by the Dolphins in March after a troubled career in Miami that included being suspended for all of the 2015 season for a third violation of the NFL’s substance abuse policy and then missing last season with a knee injury.

 Jordan, who played at Oregon, played in just 26 games for Miami with 46 tackles and three sacks in those two seasons.